 I became a designer by chance (after enrolling as a film major), but couldn't be happier about what I do everyday.

-I successfully redesign two corporate website from the ground up and absolutely fall in love with UX.
+I successfully redesigned two corporate websites from the ground up and fell in love with UX.

-Managed to persuade executive at JCPenney to invest and allow me to lead a complete redesign for their apps.
+Managed to persuade executives at JCPenney to invest in a complete redesign of the app and let me lead the project.

-Looking forward to another great year filled with some innovative projects and discoveries.
+Looking forward to another great year filled with innovative projects and discoveries.